This has best flavor, but there’s a quick method too!

 Feed your starter in the morning and let it sit all day, 12 hours is best.

-Before bed, mix together the starter, water, flour, a little at a time, and at the last, the salt and honey.
+Before bed, mix together the starter, *water, sugar, flour, a little at a time, and at the last, the salt.
 You can knead this in a stand mixer, or by hand.
 If I’m going to the trouble of the slow method, I usually do it by hand, unless I am dead tired.
-Then I head to the stand mixer.
+Then I head to the stand mixer, always an option.

 Knead until the dough is smooth and elastic.
 Grease a large bowl, and place the dough in the bowl, turning it over to grease all surfaces.
 Cover with plastic wrap and let sit in a cool place overnight.
 You can even place it in the refrigerator if it is hot outside.